-We have over 1,000 pediatric experts
+We have more than 3,000 pediatric experts

 Parents take comfort in the fact that many of our nurses, nurse practitioners, physician assistants, technicians, social workers, child life specialists and counselors are also specifically trained in pediatrics.
-Just ask.
-Most of our caregivers have years of formal training in children’s health in addition to a general medical education.
-Learn why kids need a children's hospital.
+Most of our caregivers have years of formal training in children’s health in addition to their general medical education.

 Children's Hospital Colorado partners with NRC Health to gather star ratings and reviews from patients, residents and family survey data.

 This provider either practices in a department or specialty that we currently do not survey, or does not have at least 10 ratings in the last 12 months.
 Learn more about patient ratings and reviews.

 Children's Hospital Colorado providers